HarishSarmaTR/TheAIReview/README.md

-# TheAIReview

----

 # 🚀 AI Code Review Tool

-- A Python-based tool that leverages GitHub API and OpenArena AI to automate code reviews on pull requests.
+## A Python-based tool that leverages GitHub API and OpenArena AI to automate code reviews on pull requests.
 This tool extracts modified lines, sends them for AI-based review, and posts comments on GitHub PRs with insights and suggestions.

 ---